joelclermont/kendo-docs/tutorials/mvvm-in-kendo-ui.md

 ---
-title: Using Kendo With Rails
+title: MVVM Features in Kendo UI
-slug: gs-using-kendo-with-rails
+slug: gs-mvvm-features-in-kendo-ui
-tags: 101, Getting Started, Rails
+tags: tutorial, mvvm
-related: gs-what-is-kendo, gs-downloading-kendo
+related: mvvm-overview
 publish: true
 ---

 # MVVM in Kendo UI Walkthrough

-For those not familiar with the term **MVVM**, lets gets some context and then we’ll jump in and take a look at how to use it.
+This document provides an in-depth look on creating Kendo UI apps that use framework MVVM features.
+For those not familiar with the term **MVVM**, we'll start by setting some context.

+## A Brief MVVM Primer

 ### The Problem